DPBayes/twinify/README.md

 ## The Differentially Private Data Sharing Workflow

 Often data that could be very useful for the scientific community is subject to privacy regulations and cannot be shared.
-Differentially private data sharing allows to generate synthetic data that is statistically similar to the original data while at the same time satisfying a mathematical privacy formulation known as [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy).
+Differentially private data sharing allows to generate synthetic data that is statistically similar to the original data - the `synthetic twin` - while at the same time satisfying a mathematical privacy formulation known as [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy).
 Differential privacy measures the level of privacy in terms of positive parameters ε and δ - where smaller values imply stronger privacy - thus giving us concrete knobs to tune the synthetic data generation to our privacy needs and ensuring that private information remains private!

 In order to generate data, we rely on [probabilistic modelling](https://en.wikipedia.org/wiki/Category:Probabilistic_models), which means we assume the data follows a probability distribution with some parameters, which we can infer privately.
 In order to generate the synthetic twin data, we sample from this distribution with the learned parameters, the *posterior predictive distribution*.